Quick Answer (TL;DR)

 Prompt Injection Attacks

 Prompt injection is the most common attack vector for AI products.
+The vulnerability was first formally described by Simon Willison in 2022 and has since become the primary concern for AI product security.
 It deserves special attention in your red team session.

 What Is Prompt Injection